solana-developers/solana-cookbook/docs/th/integrations/react-native.md

 This is an issue because `metro`, the React Native bundler, does not support the `cjs` extension by default.
 There is an [open issue here](https://github.com/facebook/metro/issues/535).

-You can fix this by updating `metro.config.js` and add `cjs` to the `resolver.sourceExts` array, as shown above.
+You สามารถ fix this by updating `metro.config.js` and add `cjs` to the `resolver.sourceExts` array, as shown above.

 ### Error: URL.protocol is not implemented

     ERROR Error: URL.protocol is not implemented
     ERROR Invariant Violation: Module AppRegistry is not a registered callable module (calling runApplication).
 A frequent cause of the error is that the application entry file path is incorrect.
-This can also happen when the JS bundle is corrupt or there is an early initialization error when loading React Native.
+This สามารถ also happen when the JS bundle is corrupt or there is an early initialization error when loading React Native.

-This is an issue that can be fixed by using a polyfill for the `URL` object in React Native.
+This is an issue that สามารถ be fixed by using a polyfill for the `URL` object in React Native.

 Install the package `react-native-url-polyfill` and import it in the main file of your app (eg: `index.js`), as shown above.